The Best Camping Gear And Equipment For Your Next Family Adventure

 Nobody said taking your kids away from their Wi-Fi-enabled nest would be easy.
-There will be moments (hell, entire hours) where you’ll wish you’d never left home.
+There will be moments (hell, entire hours) where you’ll wish you’d never left home for a family camping trip.
 But getting everyone into the great outdoors — as the name suggests — is great.
 Not only are you fostering a lifelong appreciation of the natural world, but you have a fine excuse to eat s’mores.
-Here are 16 pieces of camping equipment that will help ease the transition to the wild and keep your kids from going native.
+Here is the best camping equipment and camping gear that will help ease the transition to the wild and keep your kids from going native.

 You probably never considered yourself a Winnebago Man, but this 22-foot Cadillac of campers may have you rethinking that.
 A hybrid between a van, an RV, and your den, the Paseo is more spacious and tricked out than your average Windstar, but way sleeker than the typical motorhome.
 It’s built on a Ford Transit Van chassis with an EcoBoost engine (so you get more power and better fuel efficiency), and the Pimp My Ride interior includes a 2-range stovetop, Nova Kool refrigerator, 4-seat dinette area, and a Flex Bed System that you can set up faster than your kid will go down for nap time.